sergekomarov/alcova-exercises/README.md

 # orderbook-simulation

-A simple computationally efficient (close to O(1) for any operation) trading simulation.
+A simple computationally efficient (typically close to O(1) for any orderbook operation) orderbook implementation and a simulation that emulates traders' activity.

 Please see the `orderbook_simulation.ipynb` notebook.